Aggregate Functions in DBMS: Types, Uses, and Applications

 Using Aggregate Functions with GROUP BY

 The GROUP BY clause is essential when using aggregate functions in DBMS because it groups rows that have the same value in a specified column.
-Instead of calculating results for the entire table, it performs an aggregate in DBMS, which involves the operations for each group separately.
+Instead of calculating results for the entire table, it performs aggregate operations for each group separately.

 Code Example: Finding the Highest Salary by Department